JenMai/School-practice/C/readme.md

 ## 10 - Interval

-Gives the closest value to x(0) for a given function using a dichotomic algorithm.
+Gives the closest value to x(0) for a given function and interval using a dichotomic algorithm.

 ## 10 - Approximation of a (or roots)

-Gives the square root, cube root and n root of a.
+Gives the square root, cube root and n root of a (user input).